-When we measure a clearance that is too large, we consult the technical data of the relevant engine to find out whether the valve guides can be replaced.
-If this is not necessary according to the factory regulations, a reputable overhaul company often knows what to do with it.
-Otherwise it would mean that the complete cylinder head would have to be replaced.
+If we measure too much clearance between the valve guide and the valve stem, we consult the technical data of the engine in question to determine whether the valve guides can and may be replaced.
+If this is not possible according to the factory instructions, a reputable overhaul company often knows how to do this.
+Otherwise it would mean that the entire cylinder head would have to be replaced.

-If it is possible to replace the valve guides, equipment will be required to remove the valve guides, ream the hole and install new valve guides.
-In most cases, the cylinder head must be heated to about 130 degrees Celsius and the valve guides must be pressed into the holes.
+If it is possible to replace the valve guides, equipment must be used to remove the valve guides, ream the hole and install new valve guides.
+In most cases the cylinder head must be heated to well above 100 degrees Celsius and the valve guides must be pressed into the holes.

 The two images below show the position of the valve guide in the cylinder head (left) and three different valve guides (right).